 What’s happening here is that every dollar you pay extra on your mortgage effectively “earns” interest at a rate equal to your mortgage interest rate for the rest of your mortgage.

-So, if you pay $1 extra on that first payment, your dollar will earn a 3.42% return tax free over the next twenty nine years and twelve months.
+So, if you pay $1 extra on that first payment, your dollar will earn a 3.42% return, tax-free, over the next 29 years and 12 months.
 (You receive that return in the form of having the home paid off earlier than you otherwise would or if you sell the house before the mortgage is finished.)

 Could you do better than that with your dollar?
 That’s a better return than your savings account will give you right now.
 It’s better than inflation right now, which is below 3% by most calculations.
-It’s probably not as good as the return you’d get in the stock market over that period, but the stock market also causes risk and it also has tax implications.
+It’s probably not as good as the return you’d get in the stock market over that period, but the stock market also involves risk and tax implications.

 If you don’t have a productive use for that money, it makes sense to simply add it to your mortgage payment.
 It earns a steady and safe return over the long haul.